-VT.
-LBR 6006-1.
+RULE 6006-1.
 EXECUTORY CONTRACTS AND UNEXPIRED LEASES.

-The Court will not approve a debtor's motion to assume a lease in a chapter 7 case unless the case trustee has either consented to the lease assumption or filed a Final Report in the case.
+The Court will not approve a debtor's motion to assume an executory contract, including a lease, in a chapter 7 case unless the case trustee has either consented to the executory contract or lease assumption or filed a

+Final Report in the case.

-VT.
-LBR 6007-1.
+RULE 6007-1.
 ABANDONMENT.

-Notice of Proposed Abandonment; Order Granting Abandonment.
-Upon request, the Court will enter an order of abandonment filed by the case trustee in conjunction with a notice of intent to abandon, under Bankruptcy Rule 6007(a), provided the notice (a) clearly identifies the subject property, (b) provides satisfactory proof of the value of the property and of any liens or encumbrances against the property, and (c) contains all the information that would be required in a motion to abandon and, in sum, the case trustee has established the criteria necessary to demonstrate the property is burdensome or of inconsequential value or benefit to the estate.
-The proposed order of abandonment must identify the property in the same terms as set forth in the notice of intent to abandon, indicate service has been properly effectuated, and affirm no objections were filed within the time period set forth in the applicable Bankruptcy Rule.
+Upon the filing of a Notice of Intent to Abandon filed by the case trustee, the Court may enter an Order of Abandonment provided the notice (a) clearly identifies the subject property, (b) provides proof of the value of the property and of any liens or encumbrances against the property, and (c) contains the necessary information for a motion to abandon (establishing the criteria to demonstrate the property is burdensome or of inconsequential value or benefit to the estate).
+The proposed order of abandonment must identify the property in the same terms as set forth in the notice of intent to abandon, indicate service has been properly effectuated, and affirm no objections were filed within the time set forth in the applicable Bankruptcy Rule.

-VT.
-LBR 6008-1.
+RULE 6008-1.
 REDEMPTION.